9-3-pursuit/project-youtube-clone/README.md

 After having been assigned a group, complete the following:

 - [ ] Read the rest of this document in full.
 - [ ] Create a new [Trello board](https://trello.com/) with your group, making it public.
-Include three columns: "To Do", "Doing", and "Done".
+Include four columns: "Standups", "To Do", "Doing", and "Done".
 Make sure everyone has access to the board.
 - [ ] Have each member of the group read the guide on [working in groups](./docs/working-in-groups.md).
 Afterwards, discuss what you read about as a group.
 - [ ] Read the project requirements in the [requirements](./docs/requirements.md) document.
 For each feature, build a new card in the Trello.
 - [ ] Once you have built the cards you believe you need, prioritize the cards so that the most important are towards the top.